Kozea/Radicale/DOCUMENTATION.md

 ##### htpasswd_encryption

 The encryption method that is used in the htpasswd file.
-Use the [htpasswd](https://httpd.apache.org/docs/current/programs/htpasswd.html) or similar to generate this files.
+Use [htpasswd](https://httpd.apache.org/docs/current/programs/htpasswd.html) or similar to generate this files.

 Available methods:

-`plain`
+* `plain`
-: Passwords are stored in plaintext.
-This is obviously not secure!
+  Passwords are stored in plaintext.
+  This is not recommended. as it is obviously **insecure!**
   The htpasswd file for this can be created by hand and looks like:

   ```htpasswd